garth-c/nlp_demo/README.md

 --------------------------------------------------------------------

-# apply textual similarity using R and Quanteda
+# textual similarity using R and Quanteda

 Next to demo the ability to use R from within Python and Pycharm, I will process a document similarity function that will calculate the similarity score as a percent between the documents.
 This would be used to group like text together for further analysis.